Winna95/2022-12-18_Semester-Project-1_CA_Winnie--rbek_fp/README.md

 ### Changes

 The project is based on a prototype that was made for this project.
-There is no changes to the project relative to the prototype that was made.
+The only chnges that has been made from the prototype is that in some places there is used a bigger font size, because the size in the prototype was a bit to small on the phone.
+There is also made a color change in the info text on the home page.
+The text "free entrance all days" and "See all our opening hours" is changes to a darker purple color, because the color contrast was only AA colpliant and I wanted it to be AAA colpliant.
+Other than that, there is no changes to the project relative to the prototype that was made.

 ### Difficulties